Defendant in Titan submersible wrongful death lawsuit files to move case to federal court

-PORTLAND, Maine — (AP) — One of the defendants in a wrongful death lawsuit stemming from the implosion of an undersea submersible headed to the wreck of the Titanic is seeking to move the case from state to federal court.
+PORTLAND, Maine - — PORTLAND, Maine (AP) — One of the defendants in a wrongful death lawsuit stemming from the implosion of an undersea submersible headed to the wreck of the Titanic is seeking to move the case from state to federal court.

 Janicki Industries filed a petition on Aug.
 12 to remove the case to U.S. District Court, according to records accessed Monday that were filed with the King County Superior Court Clerk’s Office in Washington state.
 The plaintiffs in the case have until the middle of next month to respond to the request.